 There might also have been different versions made of the NSX Marshal Car (12003) kit as I seem to recall seeing a 'Spa GP' version in a shop in Belgium rather than the familiar 'Suzuka GP' version, but I have yet to find definitive proof of this.

 |12003||Honda NSX F1 GP Marshal Car|

-To provide rigidity without adding too much thickness the body shell was made out of injection molded aluminum rather than ABS.
-Suspension parts and wheels are die-cast metal, engine, monocoque and most detail parts are either ABS or polystyrene, seat is vinyl, tires are soft rubber.
+Models this size can not be made out of polystyrene and even ABS presents limits.
+Whilst the monocoque was made out of ABS, the body shell was made out of injection molded aluminum to provide rigidity without adding too much thickness.
+Suspension parts and wheels are die-cast metal, engine, monocoque and most detail parts are either ABS or polystyrene, seat is vinyl, tires are soft rubber with foam inserts.

-Body, suspension parts and wheels are factory painted, all plastic parts are either molded in appropriate colors or plated.
+Body, suspension parts and wheels are factory painted, the body was painted in high quality urethane laquer.
+All plastic parts are either molded in appropriate colors or plated.
 Assembly is mostly by screws, a screwdriver and a small socket wrench are provided.

 Despite of all the different materials used, fit of parts is very good.

 The separate Grade-up Parts Set adds a vinyl driver figure with decals for the helmets of both Prost and Alesi, rubber and vinyl hoses for engine and brakes, die-cast garage wheels, white metal hose connectors and front brake cylinders, large sheets of photo-etched metal for heat shields, cowl fasteners, ECU box, a Ferrari emblem and templates for painting the tire logos.

 |80101||Ferrari 643 Grade-up Parts Set||can be used with either 80001 or 80001s|